mutyaba84/python-ecommerce/README.md

 		+ Where 192.168.2.75 is your computer IP
 	+ You can quit the server with CONTROL-C.

+## Contribution guidelines
+If you are a developer and you would like to contribute to this project, please follow my guidelines bellow:
+- ALWAYS start a new branch before making changes to the codes
+- Pull requests directly to the master branch will be ignored!
+- Use a git client, preferably Source Tree or you can use git commands from your terminal, your choice!
+- Many smaller commits are better than one large commit.
+Edit your file(s), if the edit does not break the code with things like syntax errors, commit.
+It is easier to reconcile many smaller commits than one large commit.
+- When your feature or bug fix is ready, perform a pull request and notify carl.fontanos@gmail.com that your code is ready for review on Github.

 ## Author
 ### Carl Victor C. Fontanos
 + Website: [carlofontanos.com](http://www.carlofontanos.com)